ironhack-labs/lab-react-training/README.md

-The `RGBColorPicker`  should render 3 `SingleColorPicker` components and pass them the state values.
+The `RGBColorPicker` should render 3 `SingleColorPicker` components and send the state values to them.

 **Example:**